 Then I remembered all the other times I have spent all day (and all night and sometimes the next day) in a hospital waiting room, anxious for an update on a loved one.
 Times when my poor sartorial choices distracted me from the situation at hand.
 Shivering in too lightweight of a sweater, sweltering in a wool turtleneck, gas pains from too-tight jeans, aching feet in heels, constantly adjusting a wrinkled-beyond-belief button-front shirt.

 I chose red, because it is a power color and a cheery color.
 I chose a larger pair of jeans for the added comfort level (and possible bloating from salty snack bar meals and caffeinated sodas to keep me awake long hours).
 Boots that are as comfortable as sneakers, but make me feel more confident and look more pulled together.
 Every piece with spandex so I won’t be a crumpled mess by the time my sister is in Recovery.

-Clothing is armor, a way to feel strong and confident in uncomfortable or strange situations.
+Clothing is a form of armor.
 Caring about yourself doesn’t mean you are a selfish person, but a prepared individual.
 By taking those few moments in front of the closet for myself, it made me far more ready to care for my sister and family for the rest of the day.
-A half-hour of self-care results in hours of care for others without a single thought about how I may look, how I may feel.
+A half-hour of self-care results in hours of care for others without a single thought about how I may look or feel.

 What to Wear for a Hospital Vigil